apache/mxnet/docs/static_site/src/_includes/get_started/gpu_snippet.md

 CUDA should be installed first.
+Starting from version 1.8.0, CUDNN and NCCL should be installed as well.

-**Important:** Make sure your installed CUDA version matches the CUDA version in the pip package.
+**Important:** Make sure your installed CUDA (CUDNN/NCCL if applicable) version matches the CUDA version in the pip package.

 Check your CUDA version with the following command: